 All officially designated service-learning courses fulfill the University's Engaged Learning Requirement.
 For more information on this requirement or to explore other ways to fulfill it, please visit www.LUC.edu/engagedlearning.

 Information about service sites for service-learning classes can be found in the "For Students" section of the service-learning website, specifically under "Where Can I Serve?"
 In many courses, instructors will recommend students to particular agencies whose area of focus is especially appropriate to course materials.
-Students can also work one-on-one with the Community Partnerships Coordinator to help identify appropriate community partners for their academic, personal, and professional goals.
+If students struggle to find a site after using this resource, they can also contact firstname.lastname@example.org to be connected with a staff member who can help identify appropriate community partners for their academic, personal, and professional goals.

 What does service-learning look like?